foxcube3/AI-Crawler/README.md

 2. If you see an execution policy warning, allow scripts for this session:
    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 3. Run the PowerShell wrapper, which forwards args to the batch script and streams output:
-   ./scripts/build_windows.ps1 -Verbose
+   ./scripts/build_windows.ps1 -BuildVerbose
-   (You can omit -Verbose if you prefer)
+   (You can omit -BuildVerbose if you prefer)

 Option B (Command Prompt - cmd.exe):
 1. Open Command Prompt in the project root.